catagain/YT_Donate_Calculator/README.md

 A tool that helps you calculate Super Chat earnings on the YouTube platform and allows you to display the calculated values in your live stream.

+# NOTICE!

+This tool has undergone testing in Taiwan, and it's important to note that the display of donation amounts on YouTube may differ in other countries.
+If you encounter any such errors, please feel free to contact me, and I will promptly address them.

+Additionally, this project currently supports TWD, HKD, RMB, MYR, and SGD.
+If your donor uses a currency not on this list, the program may crash.
+Please reach out to me if you experience this issue.

 # Requirements

 Python 3.9 and above